Eatwild is excited to offer the Backpack Hunter Field Skills Workshop for those hunters who are ready to take on an alpine hunting adventure.

 One of the most rewarding and successful ways to hunt is to get up into the alpine and stay there until you spot game.
 It’s an amazing adventure to climb a mountain and set up camp in the alpine where you can see for miles.
 Nothing is quite as relaxing as laying around in alpine meadows with your binoculars and spotting scope; watching the hills around for some critters to show up.
 When you spot an animal the excitement begins, and the stalk is on.

 Our plan is to meet for an evening prior to our adventure.
-During our meeting, we will review our trip plan, discuss the gear you need to bring, and plan out our meals for the adventure.
+During our meeting we will review our trip plan, discuss the gear you need to bring, and plan out our meals for the adventure.
 We will discuss hunting techniques and concepts that we will implement in the field.
-We will review how to use Google Earth and other tools to identify alpine hunting locations and techniques for how to access those areas using forest service roads.
+We will review how to use Google earth and other tools to identify alpine hunting locations and along with techniques for how to access those areas using forest service roads.

 The following weekend we will set out on our adventure.
 This will give you some time to pull together any gear that you need.
 We will leave ridiculously early on Saturday morning and head for the high country.
-Upon arrival at the trailhead, we will hike for two or three hours to access the Alpine where we will set up camp.
-Will spend the rest of the day practicing orienteering and setting up for an evening spotting session.
-Hopefully, we’ll spot some games and implement some stalking strategies.
+Upon arrival at the trailhead we will hike for two or three hours to access the Alpine where we will set up camp.
+Will spend the rest the day practicing orienteering and setting up for an evening spotting session.
+Hopefully we’ll spot some game and implement some stalking strategies.
 In the evening, we’ll hang out around the fire, debrief the day and eat a bit of food.
 Plan to wake up early and head out to spot and stalk for the morning.
 We will start to work our way back down the mountain in the late afternoon.
-Sunday’s dinner will take place in Hope BC and we’ll arrive back in Vancouver by 10 pm.
+Sunday’s dinner will take place in Hope BC and we’ll arrive back in Vancouver by 10pm.

 Registration and Costs

-The course cost is $500. $450 if you bring a four-wheel-drive and are willing to provide rides other EatWilders.
+The course cost is $550.
 This includes course material and lots of one-on-one instruction.

 Note: This course takes place in a mountainous environment.
 Participants must be capable of carrying moderate loads along steep trails.
-If you haven’t hiked in a while you’ll want to do some training or consider taking our regular Hunter Field Skills Workshop (less strenuous).
+If you haven’t hiked in a while you’ll want to do some training or consider taking our hunter field skills workshop in the Fall (less strenuous).